digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

 The examples may require customizing for your own webcam and lighting conditions.

-If ambient light level controls are not required, the Settings Dialog includes an option to disable and hide them.
+If ambient light level controls are not required, the *Settings-Dialog* includes an option to disable and hide them.

 Lux Metering and brightness transitions